OI-wiki/i18n/docs/misc/gray-code.md

 author: sshwy

 Gray code is a binary number system in which only one bit of two adjacent numbers differs.
-For example, the Gray code sequence of a $3$ bit binary number is:
+For example, the Gray code sequence of a $3$ bit binary numbers is:

 $$
 000,001,011,010,110,111,101,100